-- The number of marks is given in brackets [ ] at the end of each question or part question. - A list of physics equations is printed on page two. - The Periodic Table is printed on the back page. - The total number of marks for this paper is 60. - This document consists of 28 pages.
-Any blank pages are indicated.
+- The number of marks is given in brackets [ ] at the end of each question or part question. - A list of physics equations is printed on page three. - The Periodic Table is printed on the back page. - The total number of marks for this paper is 60.